viamrobotics/docs/docs/components/movement-sensor/wheeled-odometry.md

 - Pick out motors that can report their own position, like an encoded [`roboclaw`](/components/motor/roboclaw/) or [`gpio` motors](/components/motor/gpio/) with [encoders](/components/encoder/#configuration), or the [`odrive`](/extend/modular-resources/examples/odrive/) module.
 You can access this property of a configured motor through the [motor API's `GetProperties()`](/components/motor/#getproperties).
 - Configure your rover as a [wheeled base component](/components/base/wheeled/).
+Make sure to configure the base width and circumference, as these measurements as a property of the base are vital for accurate odometry estimations by your movement sensor.
 - Configure each of the position-reporting motors [as motor components](/components/motor/).
 - Then, proceed to [configure](#configuration) a `wheeledodometry` movement sensor with the name of each of the motor components.